Ami Vitale: Wild Hope

 Sunday, September 13, 2020 at 4pm

 Presented by Irvine Barclay Theatre

-Experience our world through the eyes of an award-winning photographer whose career has brought her face-to-face not just with violence and conflict, but also with surreal beauty and the enduring power of the human spirit.
-Ami Vitale’s work has taken her to more than 90 countries.
+Photographer and filmmaker Ami Vitale shares her personal odyssey—from documenting the heartbreaking realities of war to witnessing the inspiring power of an individual to make a difference.
+Ami’s work has taken her to more than 100 countries.
 She’s lived in mud huts and war zones, contracted malaria, and donned a panda suit—all in keeping with her philosophy of “living the story.”